-Corticobasal degeneration (CBD) is a rare type of Parkinsonism that affects people from the age of 40, typically between the ages of 50 to 70.
-It tends to affect one side of the body more than the other initially, gradually spreading over the course of a few years.
+Corticobasal Degeneration (CBD) is a rare type of parkinsonism that affects people from the age of 40, typically between the ages of 50 to 70.
+It tends to affect one side of the body more than the other initially, gradually spreading over a few years.

 CBD has similarities with Progressive Supranuclear Palsy (PSP).
 Some people with CBD go on to develop PSP, and vice versa.

 CBD is a very individual condition and the symptoms each person experiences vary.
 As CBD is a progressive neurodegenerative condition, symptoms gradually become worse over time.